 Of course, prior to 2.5, there were plenty of other updates.
 The Sony-exclusive rental streaming service called PlayStation Now - currently only available in the US – Remote Play, Sharefactory and Share Play all debuted in system firmware 2.0.

-Of course there have been myriad minor changes like the ability to turn off HDCP, play games while they're downloading, upload clips to YouTube and set themes and background images for the home screen in that time as well.
+And there have been myriad minor changes like the ability to turn off HDCP, play games while they're downloading, upload clips to YouTube and set themes and background images for the home screen in that time as well.

 All of these features can be found sporadically throughout the new PlayStation Dynamic Menu, the primary GUI of the PS4.
 It's capable of delivering games, movies and TV shows into your home at lightning speeds as well as connecting you to your friends and other online gamers through the PlayStation Network.